Farooq-azam-khan/d3js-tutorials/README.md

 - [ ] refactor code
 - [ ] darw cosine plot
 - [ ] import code to fourier analysis repo
+- [ ] style a checkbox so it toggles for some buttons